mvollebregt/ngx-subforms/README.md

 There are a number of ways to
 [implement nested forms](https://blog.angularindepth.com/angular-nested-reactive-forms-using-cvas-b394ba2e5d0d).
 The best way to use a component as a subform is to define it as a custom form control.
-This way, it will be part of you larger form.
+This way, it will be part of your larger form.
 If you set the value of the whole form, the fields in your subform will automatically be set with it.
 Also, validation will work for the whole form, including your subform.